cmbarton/land-use_in_eastern_iberia/README.md

 Cegielski, W.H., Snitker, G., Barton, C.M., Cortell Nicolau, A., Pardo Gordò, S., Bergin, S.M., Diez Castillo, A., 2023.
 A multi-method approach with machine learning to evaluating the distribution and intensity of prehistoric land use in eastern Iberia. _Quaternary International_ In press.

 ## Data files include:
-(All data in Unicode UTF-8 character set)
+(All data in Unicode UTF-8 character set.
+Quotes around long strings that may contain comma delimter)

 * __medland_survey2014_2017.csv:__ lithic surface collections from surveys in 3 study areas.
 * __training_data_E_Iberia.csv:__ lithic assemblages from excavation, dated contexts in eastern Iberia.
 These data were used for training the Random Forest model used for chronological unmixing.